onlinews/online_ws/docs/Ch_3_CollectingData.md

 Now, test if your feedback works locally and afterwards sync it to Pavlovia ![Sync](./img/Sync.PNG).

-If the feedback is also working when you run your study online (like [this](https://run.pavlovia.org/dejan.draschkow/onlineworkshopstroop/html/)), then the only thing left is to (1) increase the amount of trials  to 10 per condition
+If the feedback is also working when you run your study online (like [this](https://run.pavlovia.org/dejan.draschkow/onlineworkshopstroop/html/)), then the only thing left to do is to (1) increase the amount of trials to 10 per condition
 ![Link Stroop To Prolific](./img/MakeStroopOnline13.PNG)

-and to make the instructions a bit more informative.
+and to (2) make the instructions a bit more informative.
 ```
 Thank you for participating!
 This task is quick and simple.